mufidat3250/Remote_bingo/README.md

-# NewsLetter Page Api Endpoint [POST] /api/v1/pages/newsletter
+# Squeeze Page Api Endpoint [POST] /api/v1/pages/squeeze

 ## Description

 - A potential user sends requests with information(email).
-- The user email is validated and sanitized.
+- The user email is validated and sanitized and is securely stored in the database.
 - If the user email fails the validation, an error message is sent to them.
-- On successful validation, the email is added to the subscribers_table and a success response is sent to the user.
+- On successful validation, a confirmation email is sent to the user's email securely.

 ## Expected Outcome
 - The user input data should be successfully sent to the backend, or the user will receive an error message if unsuccessful